TIGRLab/TIGRSlurm-Docs/README.md

 > bayes.camhres.ca
 ```

 As you can see, a computer from the Kimel lab has run your script for you (it could even have been your own).
-However, Slurm provides no guarantee that it will run on any *specific* machine unless you exactly request one.
+However, Slurm provides no guarantee that it will run on any *specific* machine unless you request one by name.
 Instead, Slurm simply provides you the ability to ensure your script runs *somewhere* on our cluster.

 A consequence of this is that if you need your job to use a file, or touch a file in a directory, **it must be accessible by all computers in the lab!**.
 If it isn't, the job's machine will fail to find the file and the job will crash.
 See **WHY IS MY JOB FAILING** for more pitfalls!